What the new IR35 changes mean for contractors

 If you currently work as a contractor, are considering becoming a contractor or own a business that hires contractors, IR35 is something that you should be familiar with.
-In this piece, we highlight some the key 2017 changes for practicing contractors to review.
+In this piece, we highlight some the key 2017 changes for practising contractors to review.
 Since this time, there have been new changes and new strategies are need: What is IR35 and how does it apply to contractors now?

 The way that contractors work in the public sector is always changing and it is important to be aware of how these changes could affect you.